 Because they're illegal

 Again, in which country/era?
 It was illegal to protect Jews in Nazi Germany.
 It's illegal for a woman to not wear a burqa in Iran.
 It's illegal for a native born Malaysian citizen to leave Islam.
 Fancy obeying these laws?
 In your own country, you must obey the laws you don't agree with, too.
 What happens if you don't?
 You're punished by the brute strength of law enforcement.
 Therein lies the problem.
-It's not about who is right, but who has might.
+It's not about who is right, but who has the biggest gun.
 I don't especially want to live in a world where "you have to kill that Jew, it's the law" is considered a valid argument.
 Neither should you.

 There are consequences for doing them